jdawg86/wi21-cse110-lab4/part1/part1.md

     150<br>
     150<br>

-    Since the prices array has 3 items, length is 3. discountedPrice totals out to be 150 even from the loop and finalPrice is just 150 rounded which is the same 150.<br>
+    <p>Since the prices array has 3 items, length is 3. discountedPrice totals out to be 150 even from the loop and finalPrice is just 150 rounded which is the same 150.</p>

 5. At line 11 we get a reference error since let has its scope inside the for loop unlike var so outside the loop, i doesn't exist.